5 Things to Stop Worrying About after 40

 If your boss wants to fire you, there's not a lot you can do about it.
 If your partner cheats on you, the horse has already bolted.
-If your 19-year-old daughter shacks up with a man you fails to meet your standard, I doubt you'll be able to change her mind.
+If your 19-year-old daughter shacks up with a man who fails to meet your standards, I doubt you'll change her mind.

 Few people will ever share your perspective on life.
 No one will agree with you on everything.

 We're all shaped by our experiences, our genetic composition and our emotional intelligence.
 Those three factors alone make it impossible to predict or control the behaviour of others.
 Sure, you can exert influence or control for a while (name your favourite dictator or religion), but we're all free agents in the end.